Using chart properties

 This allows you to set up a chart with multiple Y axes, for example: one left and one right, or more than one on each side.

-To change the color of data points, edit the properties of the series and go to the Look tab.
-Use the Fill property under Data Points.
+To change the color of data points from the Properties window, select a data point series and go to the Look tab.
+You can use the Fill property under Data Points.

 Additional settings to control the appearance of data points for series may be available in this tab, depending on the chart type.